JanssenProject/jans/docs/admin/planning/platform-goal.md

 Nothing builds trust like source code.
 At the Janssen Project, we believe that the software that powers the world's digital identity services must be open source.
-And that the open source project behind digital identity must be community governed.
+And that the open-source project behind digital identity must be community governed.
 And that the community must have a mechanism to extend the software to solve any digital identity challenge.